-4.1 The European Union Directive 2005/36/EC ("the 2005 Directive") facilitates the free movement of prescribed professionals across the European Economic Area (EEA) and Switzerland by setting out a reciprocal framework of rules for the recognition of professional qualifications.
-This enables European Economic Area (EEA) and Swiss nationals to have their
+- 4.1 The European Union Directive 2005/36/EC ("the 2005 Directive") facilitates the free movement of prescribed professionals across the European Economic Area (EEA) and Switzerland by setting out a reciprocal framework of rules for the recognition of professional qualifications.
+This enables European Economic Area (EEA) and Swiss nationals to have their professional qualifications recognised and gain access in an EEA State or Switzerland to the regulated profession in which they are qualified in another EEA State or Switzerland, in order to work on a permanent or temporary basis. - 4.2 The 2005 Directive is currently implemented via a main set of the regulations which set out the general approach, namely, the European Union (Recognition of Professional Qualifications) Regulations 2015 ("the 2015 Regulations") and then sectoral specific regulations.
+For the social care professions, the sectoral specific legislation is the European Qualifications (Health and Social Care Professions) Regulations 2016 ("the 2016 Regulations").
+The 2016 Act makes express reference to the mutual recognition of professional qualification arrangements as provided for in the 2015 Regulations, as amended by the 2016 Regulations.
+Following exit day, the provisions of the 2015 Regulations which are currently referred to in the 2016 Act will no longer apply, as the UK will fall outside the remit of the 2005 Directive.
+The UK Government has already made amendments to the 2015 Regulations to reflect this fact and to correct any deficiencies which will arise in that legislation once the UK leaves the EU.

-- professional qualifications recognised and gain access in an EEA State or Switzerland to the regulated profession in which they are qualified in another EEA State or Switzerland, in order to work on a permanent or temporary basis. - 4.2 The 2005 Directive is currently implemented via a main set of the regulations which set out the general approach, namely, the European Union (Recognition of Professional Qualifications) Regulations 2015 ("the 2015 Regulations") and then sectoral specific regulations.
-For the social care professions, the sectoral specific legislation is the European Qualifications (Health and Social Care Professions) Regulations 2016, which introduced a range of amendments relating to EEA and Swiss social workers and social care managers into the 2016 Act. - 4.3 Lawyers of EU states are permitted to practice in the UK in certain circumstances under the Establishment of Lawyers Directive 98/5/EC.
+- 4.3 Lawyers of EU states are permitted to practice in the UK in certain circumstances under the Establishment of Lawyers Directive 98/5/EC.
 The UK Government implemented the Directive through the European Communities (Lawyer's Practice) Regulations 2000 (S.I.
 2000 No. 1119).
 A lawyer of an Establishment Directive state also has the right to provide services in the UK on a temporary or visiting basis, under the Services of Lawyers Directive 77/249/EEC and the European Communities (Services of Lawyers) Order 1978.
 Both orders give effect to European Directives designed to facilitate the free movement of workers and mutual recognition of professional legal qualifications. - 4.4 This instrument makes amendments to the 2016 Act relating to the regulation of EEA and Swiss social workers and social care managers in Wales, and to exclusions affecting the scope of regulated advocacy services, so that it operates effectively after exit date and corrects deficiencies which have arisen as a consequence of the UK leaving the EU.